civo/docs/content/docs/compute/console-access.md

 :::note
 Only one session can be active for a particular instance at a time: subsequent requests to initiate a console while a session has already been initialized will respond idempotently, returning a link to the currently active session.

+The console only supports one concurrent connection to the instance at any time.
+You can disconnect or close the browser tab if you wish to let other users interact with the instance using the web console.
 :::

 You can see all available options for managing console access on the CLI by running `civo instance vnc --help`.